rolando-febrero/Java8-Examples/README.md

 Lambda expression replaces anonymous classes and removes all boiler plate, enabling you to write code in functional style, which is some time more readable and expression.

+In this repo you'll find some basic exercises that will help you understand all this new "function programming".

+Just donwload and run the classes.

+Tools needed:
+- Eclipse
+- Java 8 (obviously) -__-